Transport from Split Airport: My Tips

 The official taxi stand is on the left in front of the airport building.
 Taxi rides are strictly meter-driven, and if someone offers you a ride without the meter on, you'll probably pay more.

-Taxi fares are very high and you will pay around 45 eur when going to the centre of Split , while to nearby Trogir around 25 eur.
+Taxi prices are very high and you will pay around 45 eur when going to the centre of Split , while to nearby Trogir around 25 eur.

-Alternative taxi services, especially Uber, offer significantly lower prices.
-A trip to Split city centre from the airport (depending on peak times) costs from 22 eur to 35 eur.
+Alternative taxi services, especially Uber, will offer significantly lower prices.
+A trip to Split city centre from the airport (depending on peak times) costs between 22 eur and 35 eur.

 Any questions left?